Introduction to Murree’s Hidden Treasures

 • Original stone benches with 19th-century carvings

-• Wild strawberries growing along paths (June-July)
+• Wild strawberries growing along the paths (available June-July)

-Local Secret
+Local Secret at Kashmir Point

-2. Pindi Point's Forgotten Ridge Trail
+Pindi Point’s Forgotten Ridge Trail

-The Hidden Hike
+The Hidden Forest Hike

-While tourists queue for the crowded chairlift, few notice the unmarked trail behind Pindi Point's ticket booth that winds through old-growth pine forest to a secluded ridge with 270° views.
+While tourists queue for the crowded chairlift, few notice the unmarked trail behind Pindi Point’s ticket booth that winds through old-growth pine forest to a secluded ridge with 270° mountain views.

 The 40-minute moderate hike follows the original British foresters’ path, with occasional sightings of Himalayan foxes and golden eagles.

-Trail Details
+Trail Details for Pindi Point Ridge

-Landmark: Look for the triple-trunk pine tree
+Landmark: Look for the triple-trunk pine tree as a trail marker.

 “I’ve walked this trail weekly for 15 years and maybe seen 20 other people.
 At the viewpoint, there’s a flat rock we call ‘Nature’s Sofa’ – the perfect picnic spot overlooking two valleys.” – Nasir, Local Hiker

-3. Sunny Bank - Murree's Time Capsule
+Sunny Bank – Murree’s Colonial Time Capsule

-Colonial Grandeur
+Colonial Grandeur Preserved

 This 1865 British bungalow near Ghora Gali hosted Rudyard Kipling and other luminaries.
 Its original furnishings, creaky wooden floors, and wraparound veranda remain untouched by modernization.